melvinhe/personal-website/README.md

 # Melvin He Personal Website

-- Welcome to my personal website that I created using Typescript, React.js, Next.js, and Tailwind CSS for styling.
+Welcome to my personal website that I created using Typescript, React.js, Next.js, and Tailwind CSS.

 - This website contains information about my programming, research, and teaching experience, different projects that I have completed during my own personal time and as a Computer Science student at Brown University, and other additional hobbies that I find enjoyable.
 - Deployed using Vercel and DNS configured w/ Google Domains accessible with the following links:
   - [https://www.melvin-he.dev/](https://www.melvin-he.dev/)